sigdelbijay/UpSkill/README.md

 # Upskill Platform

 Upskill is a project in making.
 We are developing a free platform to upskill people.
+It is available here https://upskill-project.web.app/.
+Be mindful of the errors, we are in the process of development.

 ## Available Scripts